wondercomm/Libertate/exampleSite/content/blog/Charming-Evening-Field.10.md

 ---
 #### Features

 * KILLS 99.9% OF VIRUSES AND GERMS during household cleaning.
-Safe to spray eating surfaces, no rinsing
+Safe to spray eating surfaces, no rinsing.
-* SAFE TO SPRAY AROUND KIDS & PETS, Free of alcohol, ammonia, bleach, fragrance & dyes
+* SAFE TO SPRAY AROUND KIDS & PETS, Free of alcohol, ammonia, bleach, fragrance & dyes.
-* NO HARSH FUMES OR HARMFUL RESIDUE left behind;
+* NO HARSH FUMES OR HARMFUL RESIDUE left behind.
-* DISINFECTS WITH SIMPLE INGREDIENTS and smart science, simply spray and let air dry
+* DISINFECTS WITH SIMPLE INGREDIENTS and smart science, simply spray and let air dry.

-> Available in 500ml and 5L sizes.
+* Available in 500ml and 5L sizes.

 _Made to order._